ministryofjustice/hmpps-interventions-ui/README.md

 [ktlint](https://github.com/pinterest/ktlint) is the authority on style and is enforced on build.

 Run `./gradlew ktlintFormat` to fix formatting errors in your code before commit.

+### OpenAPI

+OpenAPI documentation is auto-generated.
+To view it start the application and visit /swagger-ui.html in your browser.